ChristiaanVDMerwe/ApacheBeamExample/README.md

 # apache-beam-pipelines
-Various batch and streaming apache beam pipeline implementations and examples.
+Apache beam pipeline implementations and examples.
 This README serves as a skeleton for getting the implementations to work on your own machine.
 All the implementations are coded in JAVA and Python.

 ## Preliminaries
 1. You need a java JDK: I used version 8.
 This is a useful [tutorial](https://www.javahelps.com/2015/03/install-oracle-jdk-in-ubuntu.html)